 When dividing a Christmas cactus, you'll preserve the existing root system as much as possible while separating the plant into distinct sections.
-When propagating this plant, you'll grow roots from a single leaf and plant it in soil several weeks later.
+When propagating this plant, you'll grow roots from a single stem section (or a stem with multiple segments) and plant it in soil several weeks later.
 Even if you don't want to divide or propagate a Christmas cactus, it should be repotted every few years to give its roots room to grow.

 Dividing a Christmas Cactus

 It's best to divide a Christmas cactus during a period of dormancy rather than during a period of growth, so wait until the flowers have fallen off.
 Gently remove the entire root ball from the pot by grasping the base of the plant and wiggling it free.
 If possible, tip the pot to get a helping hand from gravity.

 Shake some of the dirt off the root ball so that you can easily identify the main stems and the roots.
 Using a clean, sharp knife, cut roots that you can't disentangle by hand.
 You can transplant any stem that has roots attached to it.
 Use the "propagation by cutting" method to stimulate root growth on any stems that don't have roots.